-Education Manager who hold a CDE Gifted Specialist endorsement to provide support to school personnel responsible for gifted programming.
-CSI hosts a Student Services Orientation for new gifted program staff in August, gifted education meetings are held via webinar monthly, and Student Services Orientation additional training opportunities via webinar and face-to-face regional trainings throughout the year.
-Gifted Leads are encouraged to participate in meetings and trainings for gifted education that are offered throughout the year.
+CSI employs a Gifted Education Manager who hold a CDE Gifted Specialist endorsement to provide support to school personnel responsible for gifted programming.
+CSI hosts a Student Services Orientation for new gifted program staff in August, gifted education meetings are held via webinar monthly, and additional training opportunities via webinar and face-to-face regional trainings throughout the year are available.
+Gifted Leads are encouraged to participate in meetings and trainings for gifted education throughout the year.